wiseman-timelord/Ea-BbMaxRsi-v1/README.md

 4. You have done extensive backtesing on it.
 5. You have done forward backtest on demo account.
 - All that said...
-1. Copy the Ea to your "MQL5\Experts" folder.
+1. Copy the Ea to your `MQL5\Experts` folder.
-2. Load the Settings file, ensure genetic backtest is selected.
+2. Load the `*.set` Settings file provided, ensure genetic backtest is selected.
 3. Its not great, but the loss-shutdown input will produce better quality results with less losses, the idea is put it higher for backtesting, then loosen it up for live/demo trading.
 4. Setup the other parts of the backtest, note its designed for between a M30-H12 timeframe.
 5. Run genetic backtest.